heidtn/martiancastaway/_posts/2020-04-07-Navigation_Online.md

 I can now communicate with the ship's base sensors and actuators.
 Problem is, the data coming from the ship is pretty simple.
 Raw data mostly, but with a little math and ingenuity, I can make this into something useful.

 The ship sensors can tell me where I am relative to the planet, but in order to land this ship, I need to know where I'm going.
 A little knowledge of orbital mechanics is all it takes to turn basic information into something useful.
+Speaking of where I'm going, I don't have a name for this place other than 'the planet'.
+I was thinking Semotus, an old Latin word that means 'way the hell out there'.
+Fitting.

-Time to get started.
+Anyways, time to get started.

 ### Orbits 101
 *Author's Note: If you haven't read the first article 'taking control' on interfacing with the spacecraft, do that now.
 I'm using python numpy for the matrix math and mayavi for the plotting.
 Both can easily be installed with pip.
 I assume you know a bit about vectors.*